 It’s been some time since M.A.C. and I parted company and for one reason only—the ever-increasing cost of the M.A.C. line of cosmetics is enough to give me a heart attack!

 It took a while, but with considerable research and many trials (and errors), I replaced each of my M.A.C. items with one of these best drugstore makeup products.
 My criterion was that the replacement had to be cheaper, but of an equal or better quality.

 While my new choices are available in drug and discount stores like Walgreens, CVS, Rite Aid, Target, Ulta and Walmart, I order online.
 I can get everything on this list at Amazon, in a single order.
 I routinely check and continue to find that Amazon’s prices are very competitive, and routinely cheaper.

 M.A.C.
 Extended Play Perfect Lash Mascara is excellent but at $24, not THAT excellent!
-I’ve switched to Loreal Paris Voluminous Mascara, Black, which is an excellent alternative with at least equal results.
-About $6 in drugstores.
-Check Amazon.

-Everyday Cheapskate participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon affiliated sites.
+We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon, at no cost to you.

 Please keep your comments positive, encouraging, helpful, brief,